wangyePHD/SigStyle/Readme.md

 📌 Parameter Explanation
 - 0: GPU index (set to 0 for the first GPU)
-- Impressionist: Name of the style image (without extension).
+- 05: Name of the style image (without extension).
 Refer to the data/style/ folder.
 - painting: domain words.
 - 0.1: Default value (keep as is).
 - 1: Batch size.